ronaldrespinoza/ticket_template/README.md

 - **Acceptance Criteria:** The ticket clearly defines what needs to be done for completion, including implementing algorithms, benchmarking performance, and testing edge cases.

+### Tasks and Guidelines
+---

+1. **Producer-Consumer Problem:** The provided template uses a queue shared between two threads (producer and consumer).
+The producer generates parking events (e.g., cars arriving), and the consumer processes these events, finding optimal parking spots.

+2. **Multi-Level Garage Simulation:** The parking garage is represented as a 2D grid, where each cell represents a parking spot.
+The task is to implement an efficient algorithm to find the closest available parking spot to the elevator, ensuring thread safety and concurrency handling.

+3. **Advanced Algorithm Application:** This template involves using Dijkstra's Algorithm for pathfinding, taking obstacles and spot availability into account.
+Additionally, other optimizations such as multi-threading and performance benchmarking are key parts of the solution.

 ---

 ### Additional Information:
 - **Benchmarking:** Developers are asked to benchmark both single-threaded and multi-threaded implementations for performance using different grid sizes (e.g., 10, 100, 1000 parking spots).